Different Types of Wood and Their Uses – Expert Guide

 It’s easier to classify bamboo as a grass and not a tree.
 However, its strength makes it suitable for various woodworking projects such as the construction of garden furniture, fences, and even hardwood flooring.

-bamboo wood
+wide planks of bamboo wood

 Bamboo is both moisture- and decay-resistant, thanks to its waxlike coating.
 It can also be processed and used in the production of veneers and plywood.